József Szájer: Gay sex party and resignation

-Szájer resigned as MEP on 29 November 2020 (effective at the end of December), after having been caught by Belgian police on the night of 27 November fleeing a private 25-man orgy above a gay bar, hosted by David Manzheley, in violation of local coronavirus regulations.
-Szájer was not an invited guest to the party and was accompanied by a friend.
+Szájer resigned as MEP on 29 November 2020, effective at the end of December, after Belgian police caught him fleeing a private 25-man orgy above a gay bar, hosted by David Manzheley, on the night of 27 November, in violation of local coronavirus regulations.
+Szájer was not an invited guest at the party and was accompanied by a friend.
 The party was interrupted after neighbors called the police to complain about the noise.
-All attendees of the party were issued a €250 fine.
+All attendees at the party were fined €250.

-According to a statement from the federal prosecutor's office, he was seen fleeing via a window and a rain gutter's downspout, his hands were bloody, and an ecstasy pill was found in his backpack, though he denied the drug was his.
-He was unable to produce any identity documents on the spot, so police escorted him to his home, where he identified himself using a diplomatic passport.
-Prior to the scandal, there were already rumors of him being gay, which former Fidesz politician Klára Ungár publicly asserted in 2015.
+According to a statement by the federal prosecutor's office, Szájer was seen fleeing via a window and a drainpipe.
+His hands were bloody, and an ecstasy pill was found in his backpack, though he denied the drug was his.
+He was unable to produce any identity documents on the spot, so police escorted him to his home, where he produced a diplomatic passport.
+Prior to the scandal, there were already rumors that he was gay, which had been publicly asserted in 2015 by former Fidesz politician Klára Ungár.

-Szájer left Fidesz on 2 December 2020.
+Szájer resigned from Fidesz on 2 December 2020.
 Prime Minister and party leader Viktor Orbán told Magyar Nemzet: "what our fellow member József Szájer has done does not fit into the values of our political community.
 We will not forget and refuse his thirty years of work, but his actions are unacceptable and indefensible".
-Fellow MEPs, including Márton Gyöngyösi (Jobbik), Manon Aubry (La France Insoumise), and Terry Reintke (Alliance 90/The Greens), accused Szájer and Fidesz of hypocrisy in light of the party's stances on LGBT issues.
-According to opposition party leader András Fekete-Győr (Momentum Movement), the incident reveals the "complete moral bankruptcy of Fidesz".
+Fellow MEPs, including Márton Gyöngyösi (Jobbik), Manon Aubry (La France Insoumise), and Terry Reintke (Alliance 90/The Greens), accused Szájer and Fidesz of hypocrisy, given the party's stances on LGBT issues.
+According to András Fekete-Győr, the leader of the opposition party Momentum Movement, the incident revealed the "complete moral bankruptcy of Fidesz".

-In the following days, a memorial plaque was appended to the rain gutter that Szájer had descended to escape the sex party.
-Street artist Laika also created a mural in Rome representing Szájer as a gay icon.
+In the following days, a memorial plaque was attached to the drainpipe that Szájer had descended to escape the sex party.
+Street artist Laika also created a mural in Rome depicting Szájer as a gay icon.
+In 2010, Szájer had become an honorary citizen of Sopron.
+As a result of the scandal, he resigned from the honorary citizenship on 3 December 2020.

-Awards

-In 2000, Szájer received the honour of Knight Commander of St Michael and St George (KCMG) from Queen Elizabeth II.

-In 2010, he became an honorary citizen of Sopron.
-Following his scandal, he resigned from the honorary citizenship on 3 December 2020.

-In 2019, he received the Petőfi Prize.

 Personal life

 Szájer has been married since 1983 to Tünde Handó, who became a justice on the Constitutional Court of Hungary in January 2020.
 The couple have a daughter born in 1987.

-In 2015, Alliance of Free Democrats member Klára Ungár, who is openly lesbian, stated that Szájer and another Fidesz politician Máté Kocsis were gay.
+In 2015, Alliance of Free Democrats member Klára Ungár, who is openly lesbian, claimed that Szájer and another Fidesz politician Máté Kocsis were gay.
 Kocsis brought a defamation lawsuit against Ungár.
 He won in the lower court, but lost on appeal.
-Szájer did not react to the statement.